RD-Boris-dElia/git-training/exercises/setup.md

-# Setup a new repo
+# Setup a new repository

 The objective of this exercise is to sync a local and a remote (github) repository.